-- Equity and equity related securities including convertible bonds and debentures and warrants carrying the right to obtain equity shares. - ADRs/GDRs issued by the Indian companies, subject to the guidelines issued by the Reserve Bank of India and Securities and Exchange Board of India. - Units issued by REITs and InvITs
+- Equity and equity related securities including convertible bonds and debentures and warrants carrying the right to obtain equity shares. - ADRs/GDRs issued by the Indian companies, subject to the guidelines issued by the Reserve Bank of India and Securities and Exchange Board of India. - Units issued by REITs and InvITs - Derivative Instruments as may be permitted by SEBI/RBI. - Foreign Securities as may be permitted by SEBI/RBI

-- Derivative Instruments like Interest Rate Swaps, Forward Rate Agreements and such other derivative instruments as may be permitted by SEBI/RBI. - Foreign Securities as may be permitted by SEBI/RBI - Securities issued/guaranteed by the Central, State and local governments, local bodies and/or repos/reverse repos/ready forward contracts in such government securities as are or may be permitted under the Regulations and RBI from time to time (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills) - Indian Depository Receipts (IDR) issued by foreign companies, subject to the guidelines issued by the Reserve Bank of India and Securities and Exchange Board of India. - Debt obligations of domestic government agencies and statutory bodies, which may or may not carry a Central/State Government guarantee - Corporate debt (of both public and private sector undertakings) - Obligations of banks (both public and private sector) and financial institutions - Money market instruments (which includes but is not limited to commercial papers, commercial bills, treasury bills, usance bills, government securities having unexpired maturity upto one year, certificates of deposit, bills rediscounting, TREPS, repo, call money and any other like instruments as are or may be permitted under the Regulations and RBI from time to time.) - Cash or cash equivalents with residual maturity of less than 91 days will not be treated as creating any exposure. - Certificate of Deposits (CDs) - Commercial Paper (CPs) - Bills of Exchange/Promissory Notes - Privately placed debentures; - Interest rate strips; - Securitised Debt (asset backed securities, mortgage-backed securities, pass through certificates, collateralised debt obligations or any other instruments as may be prevailing and permissible under the Regulations from time to time) - Debt instruments with special features (Additional Tier 1/Additional Tier 2 Bonds) - TREPS, Reverse repos including Repos in Corporate bonds - Floating rate debt instruments - Repurchase and reverse repurchase obligations in securities - The non-convertible part of convertible securities - Any other domestic fixed income securities - · Pass through, Pay through or other Participation Certificates representing interest in a pool of assets including receivables - The Scheme may invest in various derivatives instruments including futures (index and stock), options (index and stock) and forward contracts which are available for investment in India from time to time and which are permissible as per the applicable Regulations.
-The Scheme may also invest in derivative instruments in international markets as and when they are permissible as per the applicable Regulations.
-Investment in such instruments will be made in accordance with the investment objective and the strategy of the Scheme and in accordance with the applicable Regulations, including for the purposes of hedging, portfolio balancing and optimizing returns. - Initially the Scheme would invest only in 'stock and/or index futures'.
-Investments in other equity derivative instruments may be done by the Scheme only once the Board of Directors of Trustee Company are comfortable that the systems for dealing, back office and accounting are in place for derivative instruments other than 'stock and/or index futures'.
-Before commencing the use of other equity derivative instruments, the Board of Directors Trustee Company will submit a separate confirmation to SEBI that the AMC has the necessary systems for dealing, back office and accounting in place for using other equity derivative instruments. - The Scheme shall invest in Foreign Securities in accordance with requirements specified by SEBI and RBI from time to time. - The above list is only indicative and the Mutual Fund/AMC reserve the right to change the same in the interest of the investors depending on the market conditions, market opportunities, applicable regulations and political and economic factors, but subject to the investment objective as set out in paragraph "Investment Objective". - All investments in the Scheme shall be made in accordance with the Regulations and Guidelines issued by SEBI/RBI/any other Regulatory Authority.
-For applicable regulatory investment limits and other restrictions in respect of the various investible securities, please refer paragraph "Investment Restrictions". - Any other instruments as may be permitted by SEBI from time to time.
+- Securities issued/guaranteed by the Central, State and local governments and/or repos/reverse repos/ready forward contracts in such government securities as are or may be permitted under the Regulations and RBI from time to time (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills) - Indian Depository Receipts (IDR) issued by foreign companies, subject to the guidelines issued by the Reserve Bank of India and Securities and Exchange Board of India. - Debt obligations of domestic government agencies and statutory bodies, which may or may not carry a Central/State Government guarantee - Corporate debt (of both public and private sector undertakings) - Debt obligations of banks (both public and private sector) and financial institutions - Money market instruments (which includes but is not limited to commercial papers, commercial bills, treasury bills, usance bills, government securities having unexpired maturity upto one year, certificates of deposit, bills rediscounting, TREPS, repo, call money and any other like instruments as are or may be permitted under the Regulations and RBI from time to time.) - Cash or cash equivalents with residual maturity of less than 91 days will not be treated as creating any exposure. - Certificate of Deposits (CDs) - Commercial Paper (CPs) - Bills of Exchange/Promissory Notes - Foreign Securities - Securitised Debt (asset backed securities, mortgage-backed securities, pass through certificates, collateralised debt obligations or any other instruments as may be prevailing and permissible under the Regulations from time to time) - ETFs (which includes but is not limited to ETFs that track an index, commodity or basket of assets). instruments including futures (index and stock), - Debt instruments with special features (Additional Tier 1/Additional Tier 2 Bonds) - TREPS & reverse repos - Floating rate debt instruments - Repurchase and reverse repurchase obligations in securities - The non-convertible part of convertible securities - Any other domestic fixed income securities - Derivatives (which includes but is not limited to stock and index futures or such other derivatives as are or may be permitted under the Regulations and RBI from time to time) - Pass through, Pay through or other Participation Certificates representing interest in a pool of assets including receivables - Convertible Debentures - Deposits of scheduled commercial banks as permitted under the extant Regulations. - Any other instruments as may be permitted by SEBI from time to time.

+The above list is only indicative and the Mutual Fund/AMC reserve the right to change the same in the interest of the investors depending on the market conditions, market opportunities, applicable regulations and political and economic factors, but subject to the investment objective as set out in paragraph "Investment Objective".

+All investments in the Scheme shall be made in accordance with the Regulations and Guidelines issued by SEBI/RBI/any other Regulatory Authority.
+For applicable regulatory investment limits and other restrictions in respect of the various investible securities, please refer paragraph "Investment Restrictions".

 (For detailed definition and applicable regulations/guidelines for each instrument refer to Section II)